CSSEGISandData/COVID-19/csse_covid_19_data/README.md

 * Louisiana: Not updating on the weekends.
 * Michigan: No case data provided for August 21.
 * Kansas: No data for the weekend of August 22-23.
-* Guam: No data for the weekend of August 22-23.
+* Guam: Not reporting data on weekends.
 * Michigan: Not providing death data on Sundays.

 International